2019 Nahant Vintage Dance Weekend Full Schedule

 acceptable.
 Please don’t let the lack of period or formal clothing keep you away from the ball; the most important thing is

-acceptable alternative to white tie and tails or a tuxedo.
-For those who wish to recreate the mid (1850-60s)
+For those who wish to recreate the Victorian Era,

 time; please visit the Fashion Section for detailed information about